 Only three out of 10 households in Cabo Verde own a private car.
 However, due to the country’s improving economic situation and an increasing demand for individual transport, it is expected that the motorization level will steadily rise in the coming years.
 Cabo Verde’s government has identified the promotion of electric vehicles as a strategy for reducing road transport-related greenhouse gas emissions as well as increasing the share of renewable energy in the energy mix, from 20 percent at present to 100 percent by 2040.

 This NAMA Support Project (NSP) will support the government in further developing and implementing its strategy for the promotion of electric vehicles in order to reach a significant market share of total vehicle purchases.
-By the end of the NSP in 2024, five percent of newly registered vehicles are expected to be electric, and a new electric bus line should be in operation.
+By the end of the NSP, the intention is to have 4.3 percent of newly registered light-duty vehicles and 10 percent of new public administration vehicle procurement be electric.
 The NSP will support and provide incentives for the acquisition of 600 electric vehicles, the installation of network of 40 commercial and 55 private EV charging stations, and the implementation of five e-bus demonstration projects.

 In order to address one of the main the financial barriers, specifically the high cost of electric vehicles, the NSP will establish an Electric Mobility Facility (EMF).
 The EMF will provide a rebate covering a significant share of the incremental cost of electric cars and busses to first-mover individuals, companies and institutions.
 Given the small size of the national market, this is expected to have a strong demonstration effect and spur interest in electric mobility uptake.
 It is also expected that the market share of electric vehicles will continue to grow after the end of the project.